Feather River Route: Early history

 Interest in building a transportation artery through the Feather River Canyon and across the deserts of Nevada and Utah began with the discovery of Beckwourth Pass, in the Sierra Nevada, in 1850.
-The pass, at 5221 ft in elevation, is the lowest pass through the Sierras.
+The pass, at 5221 ft in elevation, is the lowest pass through the Sierra Nevada.
 In the 1860s, Arthur W. Keddie began surveying in the Feather River Canyon, in order to find a suitable route for such an artery.
 He eventually found such a route, and helped to found the Oroville and Virginia City Railroad Company in 1867 to build a railroad along it.
 Political pressure from the Central Pacific Railroad, among other factors, led to the end of all construction efforts by 1869.

 Throughout the 1870s and 1880s, little progress was made in forming a company to construct the railroad line.
-Some interest remained, because the proposed route was much less steep and passed through the Sierras at a point 2000 ft lower than that of the recently finished First transcontinental railroad, owned by the Central Pacific Railroad between Sacramento and Ogden, Utah.
+Some interest remained, because the proposed route was much less steep and passed through the Sierra Nevada at a point 2000 ft lower than that of the recently finished First transcontinental railroad, owned by the Central Pacific Railroad between Sacramento and Ogden, Utah.
 The Union Pacific Railroad, which terminated in Ogden at the time, considered building the line multiple times throughout this era to bypass the Central Pacific and access the Pacific Coast on its own.
 None of these proposals resulted in any level of action, and the idea was widely considered dead by the 1890s.

 Interest in a line through the Feather River Canyon was renewed in 1900, when the Union Pacific Railroad, then led by E. H. Harriman, took control of the Southern Pacific Railroad.
 Subsequently, Harriman decided to close off access to the Southern Pacific to all railroads other than the Union Pacific, leaving all other railroads unable to access the Pacific Coast from Salt Lake City.
 Foremost among these railroads was the Denver and Rio Grande Western Railroad, the westernmost part of an 11000 mi transcontinental rail network organized by Jay Gould.
-Jay's son and successor, George Gould, decided obtain access to the Pacific Coast.
+Jay's son and successor, George Gould, decided to obtain access to the Pacific Coast.
 Hence, on April 3, 1903, the Western Pacific Railroad, backed heavily by Gould, was founded in San Francisco.

 Construction

 Construction of the line began in 1906 and continued under harsh conditions.
-In the Sierra a total absence of roads, along with rockslides in the Feather River Canyon and extreme temperature fluctuation, made working conditions uncomfortable and dangerous.
-In the deserts of Nevada and Utah high temperature and lack of water made conditions similarly difficult; construction costs skyrocketed, nearly bankrupting the contractors building the line.
+In the Sierra, a total absence of roads, along with rockslides in the Feather River Canyon and extreme temperature fluctuation, made working conditions uncomfortable and dangerous.
+In the deserts of Nevada and Utah high temperature and lack of water made conditions similarly difficult.
+Construction costs skyrocketed, nearly bankrupting the contractors building the line.
 Labor turnover was extremely high, due to the miserable working conditions.
 Nonetheless, progress inched further, although slower than anticipated, due to the challenges caused by the need for many long tunnels on the Sierra portion of the route.